Hebrews 10:1

 TESTIFIES

-And the Holy Spirit also testifies to us; for after saying - First the Spirit says to believers there is a brand new arrangement regarding the Law (He will put the Law in our heart and mind) (Heb 10:16) and then He describes that our sins are forgiven and remembered no more (Heb 10:17) all possible because of the once for all sacrifice of our Great High Priest, Christ Jesus.
-The Holy Spirit is the One Who spoke in Jeremiah 31:31-34 and He still speaks these words to us that we might not doubt for a moment their truth, for as Jesus said we shall know the truth and the truth will set us free.
-(Jn 8:32) We are free in Christ.
+And the Holy Spirit also testifies (martureo) to us; for after saying - Note that to us personalizes the message (and to YOU!)
+This is not merely historical testimony to these first century Jews, but is the Spirit's ongoing witness to every believer under the New Covenant.
+In effect what the writer is saying now is “You don’t have to take my word for it—the Holy Spirit Himself confirms that this salvation is complete.”
+The Spirit is saying to believers there is a brand new arrangement regarding the Law (He will put the Law in our heart and mind) (Heb 10:16) and then He describes that our sins are forgiven and remembered no more (Heb 10:17) all possible because of the once for all sacrifice of our Great High Priest, Christ Jesus.
+The Holy Spirit is the One Who spoke in Jeremiah 31:31-34+ and He still speaks these words to us that we might not doubt for a moment their truth, for as Jesus said we shall know the truth and the truth will set us free.
+(Jn 8:32+) We are free in Christ.

 The verb tense of testifies here is interesting as well.
-The Holy Spirit "bears witness," in the present, through the prophet Jeremiah, who wrote in the past.
-This tells us that not only did the Holy Spirit inspire Jeremiah but currently speaks through Him to us.
+The Holy Spirit bears witness in the present, through the prophet Jeremiah, who He inspired in the past.
+This tells us that not only did the Holy Spirit inspire Jeremiah but currently speaks through him to us.
 The Scriptures, though they were written long ago, speak to us today.
 Hallelujah!

 Martureo is another key word in Hebrews, with 7/81 (almost 10% of the NT uses)

-Hebrews 7:8 (note) - In this case mortal men receive tithes, but in that case one receives them, of whom it is witnessed that he lives on.
+Hebrews 7:8+ - In this case mortal men receive tithes, but in that case one receives them, of whom it is witnessed that he lives on.

-Hebrews 7:17 (note) - For it is attested of Him, "YOU AREA PRIEST FOREVER ACCORDING TO THE ORDER OF MELCHIZEDEK ."
+Hebrews 7:17+ - For it is attested of Him, "YOU AREA PRIEST FOREVER ACCORDING TO THE ORDER OF MELCHIZEDEK ."

-Hebrews 10:15 (note) - And the Holy Spirit also testifies to us; for after saying,
+Hebrews 10:15+ - And the Holy Spirit also testifies to us; for after saying,

-Hebrews 11:2 (note) - For by it the men of old gained approval.
+Hebrews 11:2+ - For by it the men of old gained approval.

-Hebrews 11:4 (note) - By faith Abel offered to God a better sacrifice than Cain, through which he obtained the testimony that he was righteous, God testifying about his gifts, and through faith, though he is dead, he still speaks.
+Hebrews 11:4+ - By faith Abel offered to God a better sacrifice than Cain, through which he obtained the testimony that he was righteous, God testifying about his gifts, and through faith, though he is dead, he still speaks.

-Hebrews 11:5 (note) - By faith Enoch was taken up so that he would not see death; AND HE WAS NOT FOUND BECAUSE GOD TOOK HIM UP; for he obtained the witness that before his being taken up he was pleasing to God.
+Hebrews 11:5+ - By faith Enoch was taken up so that he would not see death; AND HE WAS NOT FOUND BECAUSE GOD TOOK HIM UP; for he obtained the witness that before his being taken up he was pleasing to God.

-Hebrews 11:39 (note) - And all these, having gained approval through their faith, did not receive what was promised
+Hebrews 11:39+ - And all these, having gained approval through their faith, did not receive what was promised

 Heb 2:3 how shall we escape if we neglect so great a salvation?
 After it was at the first spoken through the Lord, it was confirmed to us by those who heard, 4 God also bearing witness (sunepimartureo - present tense) with them, both by signs and wonders and by various miracles and by gifts of the Holy Spirit according to His own will.